-36. J. R. Mitchell House (370 Summit Ave): Built in 1909 for J. R. Mitchell, this brick Georgian Revival-style home has a beautiful curved pillar entryway.
+36. J. R. Mitchell House (370 Summit Ave): Built in 1909 for J. R. Mitchell, this brick Georgian Revival-style home has a beautifully pillar-supported, curved entryway.
 Mitchell was the President of the Capital National Bank of St. Paul and later played a huge role in bringing the Federal Reserve Bank to St Paul.
-Designed by Clarence H. Johnston who put his own touch on it by creating a set back on the left side on the home when most Georgians had a perfectly rectangle layout.
-In another twist Johnston designed in a huge vault in the basement to fit Mitchell’s banking history.
+Designed by Clarence H. Johnston who put his own touch on it by creating a setback on the left side of the home when most Georgians had a perfectly rectangle layout.
+In another twist, Johnston designed a huge vault in the basement to fit Mitchell’s banking history.

 After Mitchell’s death construction giant Patrick Butler bought the house and moved in with his wife Aimee Mott.
 Aimee came from a ton of wealth as her dad Charles Mott was one of the richest men in the World from the 4 Million early shares he got in General Motors after helping to get the company off the ground.
 The two of them went on to make huge strides in helping people in Saint Paul who suffered from Alcoholism and Patrick was often called the Saint of Summit Ave by the people he helped.
 Mitchell House Website: (HERE).

-38. The “Eyesore” Double House (362, 364 Summit Ave): Locals didn’t want this built in 1977 when the new owners where replacing a rundown 1860s mansion, but their was no preservation rules yet so they protested.
-They didn’t like the driveway in front or it’s flat modern look.
-The compromised and put the fence and shrubs out front although fences and shrubs were also taboo was everything wanted the houses to be grand and visible to the street.
+38. The “Eyesore” Double House (362, 364 Summit Ave): Locals didn’t want this built in 1977 when the new owners were replacing a rundown 1860s mansion, but there were no preservation rules yet so they protested.
+They didn’t like the driveway in front of its flat, modern look.
+They compromised and put the fence and shrubs out front although fences and shrubs were also taboo was everything wanted the houses to be grand and visible to the street.
 They did keep the original carriage house which can be seen far down the drive on the left.

 Davidson was known widely for his love of gardening and had one of the largest gardens on Summit Avenue.
-Below are a couple photos of the garden from 1949 include one of Watson hard at work.
-In the early 2000s the mansion served as the College of Visual Arts which closed in 2013.
+Below are a couple of photos of the garden from 1949 including one of Watson hard at work.
+In the early 2000s, the mansion served as the College of Visual Arts which closed in 2013.
 Historic Photos: (Previous home in 1888, Current Home in 1916, Garden in 1949, Watson in his Garden in 1949).